chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - Any `rectangle` type annotation in the PDF will be extracted as image.
 - If the rectangle annotation has any comment, it will be used as the alt-text for the image.
 (Note that some PDF readers like PDF Expert do not allow you to add a comment to rectangular annotations.)
-- When the rectangle annotation has *exactly* the comment `ocr`, the OCR text of the image will also be extracted.
-Requires [Tesseract](https://github.com/tesseract-ocr/tesseract).

 ## Extra Features
 - When using Obsidian, the wikilink (`[[filename]]`) is also copied to the clipboard after annotation extraction, for convenient adding to a Map of Content.